 How JMW Can Help

-Our solicitors have successfully settled many claims and are currently helping sufferers across the country to challenge the poor care that has resulted in their long-term injuries, including those caused by cauda equina syndrome.
+Our solicitors have successfully settled many claims of this type and are currently helping sufferers across the country to challenge the poor care or malpractice that has resulted in their long-term injuries, including those caused by cauda equina syndrome.
 Successful claims help those in need to cover medical costs and make any essential adaptations to their daily life.

 Headed up by leading cauda equina solicitor Eddie Jones, our specialists have strong links with the charity Action against Medical Accidents (AvMA), and two of our partners are on their panel of approved solicitors.
 In addition, we have lawyers who are members of the Law Society's Panel of Clinical Negligence Specialists.
 We work nationwide and visit our clients at home whenever needed.